Last Updated – May 2022

 - Assess the realisation per unit figure for the power companies to identify per unit efficiency in generating revenues.
 Higher the number, better it is for the revenues of the company.

 Reliance Industries is India’s largest company.
 The company is primarily engaged in the business of oil exploration, refining of petroleum and marketing & distribution of the same along with operations in petrochemicals.
 Reliance has diversified further by foraying into the retail, telecom and technology space with Reliance Retail and Reliance Jio, respectively.
-With all the businesses combined, the company pulled in revenues of over ₹6 trillion in FY20.
-The company derives majority of its cash flows from the oil businesses but has been proactive towards diversifying into businesses which can help the company achieve high growth and leverage its scale in the right order while allaying the risks associated with the oil business on the company.
+With all the businesses combined, the company pulled in revenues of about ₹5.4 trillion in FY21despite the stress earlier in FY21 due to the pandemic.
+The majority of the company’s cash flows come from the oil sector, but it has been aggressive in diversifying into companies that may help it achieve rapid growth and utilize its size in the proper sequence while mitigating the risks associated with the oil business.
 The company has plans to achieve carbon neutrality by 2035 thereby focusing on diversifying across energy and other industries while continuing to invest in the oil business.

+With the rise in oil prices in the early part of 2022 as supply continues to remain constrained globally owing to Russia-Ukraine crisis, the company delivered a ROCE at 8.19% and for FY22 despite the pressure on oil companies globally affecting their margins.
+It has also successfully become net debt free which is positive as peers are usually more debt laden at the given scale.
+Reliance is among the most efficient among peers with the highest gross refining margins at $5.7/bbl (barrel) while the refining throughput stood at 71.9 MMT.
+The company has proven oil reserves of 10.22 MMT in India and abroad along with proven gas reserves of 1,13,591 MMSCM in India and abroad as of FY21.
+The company currently has an EV/EBITDA of 15.8x and a P/E ratio of 29.5x which values the company fairly given the efficiency in oil business vs peers.
+The company announced that it will invest Rs.
+75,000 crores in its New Energy business over the next three years.
 The stock is expected to offer diverse growth opportunities over the long term.
 Along with this, the company has Reliance Jio and Reliance Retail among other digital investments which have been effectively contributing to the margins and growth of the company.
-Reliance has also successfully raised about ₹2 trillion by Jio stake sale, BP stake sale and a rights issue, which helped in making the company net debt free.
+Reliance has also successfully raised about ₹2 trillion by Jio stake sale, BP stake sale and a rights issue, which helped in making the company net debt free back in 2020.
 The company also sold stake in Reliance Retail, raising an additional sum of ₹47,265 crore and has purchased Future Retail businesses.
 This has made the company the largest retailer in India which further adds value to the company’s leadership.

 Oil & Natural Gas Corporation is the country’s largest oil exploration and production company.
 The company currently has operations across the world and is also engaged in some downstream activities of crude oil processing.
-It produced 34.33 MMT of oil and 30.55 MMT of gas in FY19 and is vertically integrated with HPCL for downstream activities such as Refining and Marketing.
-The company has 1,853.23 MMTOE of reserves in oil and gas as of FY19 and generated revenues of ₹960 billion with net realization/bbl at ₹4,154/bbl.
+It produced 22.53 MMT of oil and 22.81 MMT of natural gas in FY21 and is vertically integrated with HPCL for downstream activities such as Refining and Marketing.

-On financials, the company has delivered a ROE of 14.9% for FY20 which was down because of the pressure on crude oil prices and the sharp drop witnessed in May 2020.
-The reduction in oil seriously impacted the margins as well as sales which were down due to fall in demand.
-The company maintains relatively low debt levels with the debt equity ratio at 0.5x.
-The stock currently trades at a P/E of 7.8x and an EV/EBITDA of 4.3x indicating the company is cheaply valued.
+On financials, the company has delivered a ROE of 7.39% for FY22 owing to supply disruptions & rising crude oil prices due to Russia-Ukraine war.
+ONGC reported higher crude oil realization of USD 69.36/bbl even as volume growth remained muted.
+The company maintains relatively low debt levels with the debt equity ratio at 0.49x.
+The stock currently trades at a P/E of 5.15x and an EV/EBITDA of 4.10x indicating the company is cheaply valued.
 But at the same time, ONGC faces high amounts of risk from changing crude oil prices as volatility directly affects the profits of the company.
 Another factor to consider is the changes in regulations that can affect realisations.
 An investor must also consider its hedging gains and losses which will affect the bottomline in a big way.

 Petronet LNG is primarily engaged in the business to develop, design, construct, own and operate Liquefied Natural Gas (LNG) import and regasification terminals in India.
 The company is jointly run by BPCL, GAIL, IOCL, and ONGC.
-Petronet LNG operates gasification plants in Dahej and Kochi with installed capacities of 17.5 MMTPA and 5 MMTPA respectively as of FY20.
-The Dahej facility saw a capacity utilization of over 92% while the Kochi facility works at only 20% utilization due to insufficient gas transport network.
+Petronet LNG operates gasification plants in Dahej and Kochi with installed capacities of 17.5 MMTPA and 5 MMTPA respectively as of FY21.
+The Dahej facility saw a capacity utilization of 16.40 MMTPA while the Kochi facility worked at only 0.9 MMTPA utilization due to insufficient gas transport network.
+For the next 5 years, Petronet LNG announced its plans to incur capex to the tune of Rs.
+15,000 crore to add 2 tanks at Dahej facility and other capacity expansion at both Dahj and Kochi along with introduction of 1,000 LNG gas stations, biogas projects and terminal construction.
+The company has delivered a ROE of 26.1% which is higher than peers while the operating profit margin stood at 13.1% which is at the higher end of the industry average band.
+Additionally, it reduced its debt-to-equity ratio from 0.48x to 0.28 x in 2021 which indicates a lower-than-peer debt level.
+The company currently trades with a P/E of 9.75x and EV/EBITDA of 5.73x indicating that the stock trades at very attractive valuations.

 Torrent Power is engaged in the business of generation, transmission and distribution of power through its network of thermal power plants.
 The Company has a total generation capacity of 3,879 MW of which it has three gas-based plants namely 1,147.5 MW SUGEN Mega Power Plant, 382.5 MW UNOSUGEN Power Plant and 1,200 MW DGEN Mega Power Plant.
 All three are regulated by Central Electricity Regulatory Commission which allows cost plus post-tax ROE of 15.5% as part of the regulated tariff.
 The operational renewable generation capacity of 787 MW of which 138 MW is Solar and 649 MW is Wind is tied up under long-term PPAs.

 The Company is a licensed operator for electricity distribution in the cities of Ahmedabad, Gandhinagar, Surat and Dahej SEZ aggregating to 425 sq kms of area.
 It is also developing a state-of-the-art distribution network as a licensee in Dholera Special Investment Region (DSIR) spanning 920 sq kms area.
-The company currently operates its plants at an average PLF of 60-70% range across all plants as of FY20 while the renewable segment operates at an average PLF of 15-20% for the same period.
+The company currently operates its plants at an average PLF of 60-70% range across all plants while the renewable segment operates at an average PLF of 15-20%.
+With the push towards renewable power, the company has been actively engaged in developing capacity in this domain.
+The company aims to spend Rs.
+1,600 crore towards developing plants of which 50-60% of this capex will be incurred in FY22.

-On financials, the company has delivered an operating profit margin at 27% which is much better than peers in the industry while delivering a ROE of 13.5% over the last 5 years.
-The company has been reducing its debt at a steady pace, bringing it down from 1.1x to 0.92x in the last 5 years.
-The company offers attractive valuations of 9.4x P/E ratio and a 6.6x EV/EBITDA ratio.
-Torrent Power has an OCF/NI ratio at 3.08x which is extremely robust.
+On financials, the company has delivered an operating profit margin at 25.8% which is much better than peers in the industry while delivering an average ROE of 12% over the last 5 years.
+The company has been reducing its debt at a steady pace, bringing it down to 0.73x.
+The company offers attractive valuations of 17.3x P/E ratio and a 8.32x EV/EBITDA ratio.
+Torrent Power has an OCF/NI ratio at 2.31x which is extremely robust.

-In order to get an exposure to Best Energy stocks, you need a total of ₹26,000 for the below curated portfolio as of 4th Dec, 2020.
+In order to get exposure to the best Energy stocks, you need a total of ₹34,005 for the below-curated portfolio as of May 20, 2022.

 The below table covers some of the most important factors while evaluating energy stocks such as return ratios including RoE and RoCE, operating margins, sales and earning growth and market cap among others.